gcardenas1891/swu_dhe/README.md

 # swu_dhe - Sectoral water use responses to droughts and heatwaves
-The scripts here allow to reproduce the calculations and analysis of sectoral water use responses during droughts, heatwaves and conpound events.
+The scripts here allow to reproduce the calculations and analysis of sectoral water use responses during droughts, heatwaves and compound events.

 ## Requirements
     - python 3.9.12